elastic/helm-charts/BREAKING_CHANGES.md

 Filebeat chart default config is now using [container input][] instead of [docker input][] in [#568][].

+### Metricbeat upgrade issue

+Metricbeat upgrade are failing with
+`spec.selector: Invalid value: ... field is immutable` error.
+This is related to Metricbeat deployment selector including chart version which is not immutable.
+You should use `helm upgrade --force` to upgrade Metricbeat.
+See [#621][] for more details.

 ### Metricbeat split values for daemonset and deployment